wingo/whippet/doc/collector-mmc.md

 And the [performance question is still open](https://dl.acm.org/doi/10.1145/2660193.2660198).

-Anyway.
-Whippet can scan roots conservatively.
+Anyway.  `mmc` can scan roots conservatively.
 Those roots are pinned for the collection; even if the collection will compact via evacuation, referents of conservative roots won't be moved.
 Objects not directly referenced by roots can be evacuated, however.